-In this week’s basketball coaching conversation, Belmont University head coach Rick Byrd joins the podcast.
-Coach Byrd ranks fifth among all active NCAA Division I head coaches in career victories with 778, and stands first among all active non-Power 5 coaches.
+In this week’s basketball coaching conversation, former Belmont University head coach Rick Byrd joins the podcast.
 Some of the many highlights of the podcast include discussions on building a program with staying power, skip passes and offensive efficiency at the rim.

 Here is a video compilation demonstrating some post passes, post feed reactions and skip passes that contribute to Belmont’s post play philosophy.